Snowpark Container Services¶

 To run containerized applications in Snowpark Container Services, in addition to working with the basic Snowflake objects, such as databases and warehouses, you work with these objects: image repository, compute pool, and service.

-Snowflake offers image registry, an OCIv2 (https://github.com/opencontainers/distribution-spec/blob/main/spec.md) compliant service, for storing your images.
-This enables OCI clients (such as Docker CLI and SnowSQL) to access an image registry in your Snowflake account.
-Using these clients, you can upload your application images to a repository (a storage unit) in your Snowflake account.
+Snowflake offers an OCIv2 (https://github.com/opencontainers/distribution-spec/blob/main/spec.md) compliant image registry service for storing your images.
+This service enables Open Container Initiative (OCI) clients, such as Docker CLI, to upload your application images to a repository (a storage unit) in your Snowflake account.
+You create a repository using the CREATE IMAGE REPOSITORY command.
 For more information, see Working with an image registry and repository.

 After you upload your application image to a repository, you can run your application by creating a long-running service or executing a job service.

-A service is long-running and, as with a web service, you explicitly stop it when it is no longer needed.
-If a service container exits (for whatever reason), Snowflake restarts that container.
+Service: A service is long-running and, as with a web service, you explicitly stop it when it is no longer needed.
+If a service container exits for whatever reason, Snowflake restarts that container.
 To create a service, such as a full stack web application, use the CREATE SERVICE command.

-A job service has a finite lifespan, similar to a stored procedure.
+Job service: A job service has a finite lifespan, similar to a stored procedure.
 When all containers exit, the job service is done.
-Snowflake does not restart any job service containers.
+Snowflake doesn’t restart any job service containers.
 To start a job service, such as training a machine learning model with GPUs, use the EXECUTE JOB SERVICE command.

-Your services (including job services) run in a compute pool, which is a collection of one or more virtual machine (VM) nodes.
-You first create a compute pool using the CREATE COMPUTE POOL command, and then specify the compute pool when you create a service or a job service.
+Your services, including job services, run in a compute pool, which is a collection of one or more virtual machine (VM) nodes.
+You first create a compute pool by using the CREATE COMPUTE POOL command, and then specify the compute pool when you create a service or a job service.
 The required information to create a compute pool includes the machine type, the minimum number of nodes to launch the compute pool with, and the maximum number of nodes the compute pool can scale to.
 Some of the supported machine types provide GPU.
 For more information, see Working with compute pools.

 Note